adampetrie/waterparks/_water-parks/waves-indoor-water-park.md

 ---
 title: Waves Indoor Water Park
+slug: waves-indoor-water-park
 description: Water park in Niagara Falls Ontario.
 Waves is a 25,000 square foot indoor water park with a retractable roof for year round fun!
-slug: waves-indoor-water-park
+excerpt: Waves is a 25,000 square foot indoor water park with a retractable roof for year round fun!
+city: Niagara Falls, Ontario

 lat: 43.087769
 lng: -79.13921449999999